DrakunInc/rails-boilerplates/README.md

 ## Rails devise demo (and FB-connect boilerplate)

 - This is a rails demo of devise for Le Wagon students.
-- This is also the starting boilerplate to make the demo of Facebook connect on top of devise,
+- This is also the starting boilerplate for teachers to make demos on **Facebook connect** and on **rails mailing**

-Just run:
+For teachers, just run:

 ```bash
 $ git clone git@github.com:lewagon/rails-authentication.git